JeremiahKaren/35percent.github.io/_posts/2018-12-03-elephant-traders.md

 ---
 layout: post
 published: false
-title: Elephant traders - where's the re-locoation strategy?
+title: "Elephant traders - where's the re-location strategy?"
 ---
-# Delancey blank Sadiq Khan's demand for a 'robust' shopping centre trader relocation strategy
+# Delancey blanks Sadiq Khan's demand for a 'robust' shopping centre trader relocation strategy

 Elephant shopping centre owner and developer Delancey have presented Sadiq Khan with a blank piece of paper in response to his demand for a ['robust relocation strategy'](https://www.change.org/p/sadiq-khan-sadiq-say-no-to-the-displacement-of-bame-communities-from-elephant-castle/responses/41627) for traders displaced by the centre's proposed demolition and redevelopment.